gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     simulation, such as

     - the number of steps to perform,
-    - the thermostat to be used (e.g. Langevin, Berendsen),
+    - the thermostat to be used (e.g. Langevin :cite:`schneider1978molecular`, Berendsen :cite:`berendsen1984molecular`),
     - the cut-off for the interactions,
-    - the molecular dynamics integrator (e.g. steep-descent, molecular dynamics).
+    - the integrator or algorithms (e.g. steepest-descent :cite:`debye1909naherungsformeln`, leap-frog :cite:`allen2017computer`).

 ..  container:: justify

-    In this tutorial, 4 different input files will be written in order to perform respectively an energy minimization of the salt solution, an equilibration in the NVT ensemble (with fixed box sized), an equilibration in the NPT ensemble (with changing box size), and finally a production run.
+    In this tutorial, 4 different input files will be written in order to perform respectively an energy minimization of the salt solution, an equilibration in the NVT ensemble (i.e. with fixed box size), an equilibration in the NPT ensemble (i.e. with changing box size), and finally a production run.
-    Input files will be placed in a 'inputs/' folder.

 ..  container:: justify

-    At this point, the folder should look like that:
+    Input files will be placed in an *inputs/* folder that must be created next to *ff/*.

 .. figure:: ../figures/level1/bulk-solution/gromacs_inputs-light.png
     :alt: Gromacs files and structure folder